cogsandsquigs/nand7400/README.md

 ### Lay of the Land

-To get started building, you should first familiarize yourself with the project structure.
+To get started building the library, you should first familiarize yourself with the project structure.
 There are 3 main packages in this repository:

 -   `nand7400`: The rust library itself.
 It has no dependencies to UniFFI or Swift, and is the core of the project.